 1. Open the hood.
-Refer to 5.2.1 Opening Hood - Lower Position, page 314.
+For instructions, refer to 5.2.1 Opening Hood - Lower Position, page 304.

 Failure to open hood will result in damage to the hood when the platform is moved.

 2. Unlock latch (A) and move platform (B) toward open position.
 Do NOT lock in full aft position.